4ritheia/Prismatic-Outlier/README.md

 * **D.Vent (Decompression & Defragmentation Vent)** — Externalizes cognitive load to clear the active processing field.
 * **Shadow Engineering** — Examines and works directly with difficult, suppressed, or structurally inconvenient material rather than designing around it.
 * **Meta-Cognitive Remodeling** — Restructures the mental models through which information is interpreted and processed.
-* **Load-Bearing Anchorage** — Stress-tests whether an intervention actually bears against the real problem.
+* **Structural Integrity** — Stress-tests whether an intervention actually bears against the real problem.
 * **The Velocity Fallacy** — Challenges the assumption that faster movement inherently produces greater progress, value, or effectiveness.
 * **The Rupture Point** — Marks the failure of an inherited or existing frame when it can no longer adequately explain observed reality.
 * **Identity Calcification** — Examines the hardening of identity into a fixed structure that constrains further adaptation, revision, or movement.
 * **The Sovereignty Axis** — A dynamic save-state and recalibration point for returning to core jurisdiction.
 * **Anchor Points** — Stable coordinates used as retrieval keys, save states, boundaries, waypoints, and re-entry points while surrounding material changes.
-* **Baby's Spine Framework** — Returns complexity to its minimum load-bearing structure so it can be rebuilt outward without losing its core.
+* **Baby's Spine Framework** — Returns complexity to its minimum structure so it can be rebuilt outward without losing its core.
 * **Cogitation Strata** — Maps cognition according to the accessibility and depth of active material.
 * **Recursive Entropy Sort (RES)** — Recursively organizes raw material into evolving structure as each new frame exposes further material.
 * **Prismatic Synthesis** — Examines complex material through multiple perspectives before convergence.